kenghweeng/fairest-of-them-all/disparate_impact/README.md

 ###1.4.
 Optimizing fairness subject to accuracy constraints

 Now lets try to **optimize fairness** (that does not necessarily correspond to a 100% p-rule) **subject to a deterministic loss in accuracy**.
-The details can be found in Section 3.3 of our [paper](http://arxiv.org/pdf/1507.05259.pdf).
+The details can be found in Section 3.3 of the [paper](http://arxiv.org/pdf/1507.05259.pdf).

 ```python
 apply_fairness_constraints = 0 # flag for fairness constraint is set back to0 since we want to apply the accuracy constraint now